HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

   - drug-discovery
 ---

 Deep learning algorithms have achieved state of the art performance in a lot of different tasks.
 Convolutional Neural Network (CNN) can be used to achieve great performance in image classification, object detection, and semantic segmentation tasks.
-Recurrent Neural Networks (RNNs) and its descendants like LSTMs and GRUs are the first things that come to mind in order to tackle problems like neural language translation , speech recognition and even they can be used to generate new texts and music.
+Recurrent Neural Networks (RNNs) and its descendants like LSTMs and GRUs are the first things that come to mind in order to tackle problems like neural language translation, speech recognition and even they can be used to generate new texts and music.

-One of the areas that can benefit a lot from this success of deep learning is drug discovery.
+Drug discovery is one of the areas that can gain benefit a lot from this success of deep learning.
 Drug discovery is a very time-consuming and expensive task and deep learning can be used to make this process faster and cheaper.
 Recently, lots of papers have been published around this topic and in this post, I am going to present a detailed review to see how it is possible to use deep learning in this domain.

-I can divide the application of deep learning in drug discovery into three different categories:
+I can divide the application of deep learning in drug discovery mainly into three different categories:

 - Drug properties prediction
 - De Novo drug design
-- Drug-target interaction prediction
+- Drug-target interaction (DTI) prediction

 <div class="imgcap">
 <img src="/images/assets/Review_DL_Drug/AI_Drug.JPG" height="300" class="center">